renzmann/chinook-make-dag/README.md

-# Building a Simple DAG project with Make, SQL, and Python
+# Simple DAG project with Make, SQL, and Python

 This is the companion code to demonstrate a working example built off my article [of the same name.][dag-article]  It is a simple template/example